Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/overview.md

 ![Service Portfolio Trends](/_books/servicemanager-user-guide/images/service-portfolio-trends.png)

-* **Service Desmand**.
+* **Service Demand**.
 Select up to five services to compare the number of requests made to to each service per month.

 * **Service Availability**.
 Select up to five services to compare which services have experienced the most time spent as impacted and unavailable.